Amraki/discord.js-music/README.md

 });

 music(Bot, {
 	prefix: '-',        // Prefix of '-'.
 	global: false,      // Server-specific queues.
 	maxQueueSize: 10,   // Maximum queue size of 10.
-	clearInvoker: true // If permissions applicable, allow the bot to delete the messages that invoke it (start with prefix) });
+	clearInvoker: true, // If permissions applicable, allow the bot to delete the messages that invoke it (start with prefix)
+    channel: 'music'    // Name of voice channel to join.
+If omitted, will instead join user's voice channel.
+});
 Bot.login(token);
 ```